-To test women's barefoot shoes, we assembled 6 metrics, aiming for them to be mutually exclusive and collectively exhaustive in their assessments.
-This gives us a more clear picture of the strengths, weaknesses, and versatility of each product in a very interesting and competitive niche market.
+To test women's barefoot shoes, we assembled five metrics, aiming for them to be mutually exclusive and collectively exhaustive in their assessments.
+This gave us a more clear picture of the strengths, weaknesses, and versatility of each product in a very interesting and competitive niche market.

 To assess traction, we first established what surfaces each shoe was meant for.
 We did not penalize any road running shoes for poor performance on trails.
 We then spent time running, walking, hiking, and parkour-ing around various environments and assessed how sticky the soles were and how well the lugs gripped the ground and shed loose dirt or allowed water to drain.

 Another element of traction with minimalist footwear has to do with the soft, supple, thin soles.
 We often found that smooth soles performed surprisingly well in this category because they allowed our feet to grab the ground easier, thus relying less on lugs for traction.
 Very cool.

 We examined the design of each shoe, giving it points for any versatility it offered, but also assessing how well it breathed (for warm weather models) and how well it kept out water or dirt for those meant for cooler seasons or more rugged terrain.
 We considered the types and range of terrain each shoe was equipped to handle as well.